NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > Do you claim that Abraham, Ishmael, Isaac, Jacob, and his descendants were all Jews or Christians?

-We claim that these all worshipped Yahweh, as we do, and muslims do not.
-Muslims don't even know the name of Allah.
+No, claiming that would be ahistorical nonsense like what Muhammad is doing.
+We claim that these all worshipped **Yahweh**, as we also do, but that muslims do not worship Yahweh.
+Muslims don't even know the name of their god.

 > Who does more wrong than those who hide the testimony they received from Allah?